SamMed05/c-cpp-notes/docs/cpp/EXERCISES_1.md

 import rectangle_pattern from '!!raw-loader!./code-snippets/rectangle-pattern.cpp';

-Write a program that asks for two integers, a base *b* and an height *h*, and prints the pattern of a rectangle using asterisks/stars ("* ") with *b* stars for the base and h stars for the height (check that both *b* and *h* are numbers between 1 and 10).
+Write a program that asks for two integers, a base *b* and a height *h*, and prints the pattern of a rectangle using asterisks/stars ("* ") with *b* stars for the base and h stars for the height (check that both *b* and *h* are numbers between 1 and 10).
 For example, if b = 5 and h = 3 the output is:

 ```
 * * * * *